larkin/larkin.github.com/_posts/2013-02-27-configuring-a-static-asset-pipeline-with-django-and-heroku.markdown

 Now, Heroku is smart enough to automatically run collectstatic for you when you deploy code, and even includes some [troubleshooting advice][heroku-django], but unless you define a Django view to serve files from the `STATIC_ROOT`, you won't actually be serving these files.
 And if you do use Django to serve these files, you are wasting valuable dyno hours on static files.

 Unfortunately, Heroku's guide on using Django and static files has no actual details on how you should configure Django to serve static files.
-Even worse, a quick google search for “heroku static files django” returns a [number][sol1] of [solutions][sol3] that [directly contradict][sol2] the advice given in the [Django docs][dadvice], which is deserves to be quoted verbatim here(emphasis theirs):
+Even worse, a quick google search for "heroku static files django" returns a [number][sol1] of [solutions][sol3] that [directly contradict][sol2] the advice given in the [Django docs][dadvice], which is deserves to be quoted verbatim here(emphasis theirs):

 > This view[static file serve] will only work if DEBUG is True.

 > That's because this view is **grossly inefficient** and **probably insecure**.
 This is only intended for local development, and should **never be used in production**.

 Why Django even includes instructions for using this code in production is beyond me.
-Thankfully, a google search for “proper way to handle static files for django on heroku” turns up a [stack overflow answer][stack-overflow] from [intenex][souser] with the correct solution: use `django-storages`.
+Thankfully, a google search for "proper way to handle static files for django on heroku" turns up a [stack overflow answer][stack-overflow] from [intenex][souser] with the correct solution: use `django-storages`.
 By implementing a different storage backend, such as S3, `collectstatic` will automatically collect your static files to S3 and serve them faithfully.

 ### So here's how to set it up: